NorthStarUAS/FMU-Arduino/docs/HIL-Testing-Notes.md

 ## Turn on the FMU Hardware

 * Plug in your teensy flight controller via USB to your host computer.
+(Note: plug in direct, not via radio modem for HIL testing)
 * Power on the teensy.
 * If you have integrated the RC receiver and set that up, power up your RC transmitter.